Phi Sigma Kappa: Civil rights

 In a letter dated June 28, 1954, D.R.
-"Spec" Collins, the then-President of Phi Sigma Kappa, announced that from his point of view, "the entire fraternity system-which is truly an American institution engaged in the service of building good American citizens–is being challenged.
+"Spec" Collins, the then-president of Phi Sigma Kappa, announced that from his point of view, "the entire fraternity system is truly an American institution engaged in the service of building good American citizens–is being challenged.
 Challenged by those subversive elements who, by encouraging us to quarrel among ourselves may cause us to destroy ourselves.
 The 'divide and conquer strategy' that might well eliminate a great American institution."
 President Collins warned that the anti-discrimination issue would be raised at the next Phi Sigma Kappa convention.
 The Bedford Resolution was a policy and was more easily changed than a constitutional measure or bylaw.
 Two years after its passage, at the 1954 Convention the Bedford Resolution was repealed in favor of a non-legislative "Gentlemen's Agreement" to ban non-whites.
 This much weaker, short-lived, informal agreement also encouraged local chapters not to admit minorities to membership.

-Two years later, at the 1956 Convention the Gentlemen's Agreement was also dropped leaving no race restrictions.
+Two years later, at the 1956 Convention, the Gentlemen's Agreement was also dropped leaving no race restrictions.
 Immediately following the 1956 Convention, Phi chapter at Swarthmore, in Pennsylvania, pledged a black man from the Gold Coast.
-The Grand President simply took the stance that he would not suspend the chapter, since neither the Bedford Resolution, nor any other agreement was in place.
-At the 1958 Convention there was little discussion of the matter.
+The Grand President simply took the stance that he would not suspend the chapter, since neither the Bedford Resolution nor any other agreement was in place.
+At the 1958 convention, there was little discussion of the matter.

-In 2009 some delegates to that year's convention felt that a definitive statement on the issue of discrimination should be incorporated into the Constitution itself.
+In 2009 some delegates to that year's convention felt that a definitive statement on the issue of discrimination should be incorporated into the constitution itself.
 Phi Sigma Kappa amended its constitution to include the following nondiscrimination clause, largely intended as a formality:

-"No chapter shall discriminate in recruitment or in membership based on race, color, religion, national origin, age, disability, ethnic background, sexual orientation, veteran status, marital status, parental status, or political affiliation."
+"No chapter shall discriminate in recruitment or membership based on race, color, religion, national origin, age, disability, ethnic background, sexual orientation, veteran status, marital status, parental status, or political affiliation."